vatpac-technology/sops/docs/enroute/brisbane/KEN.md

 - With ADES **YBCS**; and
 - Assigned a STAR; and
-- Assigned the Standard Assignable level of:
+- Assigned the standard assignable level of:
     - Radials 055° clockwise through to 355°: `A070`
     - Radials 355° clockwise to 055°: `A090`